-STRUCTURE (SECTION 101).
-Anything constructed or which is located on, above or beneath the ground, except driveways, sidewalks, parking areas, curbing, including anything located on, above or beneath the water which is not primarily utilized or intended for navigation.
+STRUCTURE.
+Anything constructed or which is located on, above or beneath the ground, except driveways, sidewalks, parking areas, curbing and fences which are less than six (6) feet high, including anything located on, above or beneath the water which is not primarily utilized or intended for navigation.
 (October 17, 2005)